Comprehensive Guide To Making Burnt Ends In An Air Fryer

 Yes, you can achieve delicious burnt ends using an air fryer.
 While traditional methods usually require smoking or slow-cooking, the air fryer provides a convenient and efficient way to achieve similar results.

-MUST READ The Ultimate Guide To Sizzle Steak In The Air Fryer
+MUST READ The Perfect Empanadas: A Comprehensive Guide To Air Fryer Recipes

 What Type Of Meat Should I Use For The Burnt Ends?